NicolasRoehm/CognitoService/projects/cognito-service/README.md

 # Manage your users with AWS Cognito
-> This library is a wrapper around the client library `aws-sdk` and `amazon-cognito-identity-js` to easily manage your Cognito User Pool.
+This Angular 6 Library is a wrapper around the client libraries `aws-sdk` and `amazon-cognito-identity-js` to easily manage your Cognito User Pool.

 ## Note
 You can use this service with your own components or with our [generic authentication component](https://github.com/Caliatys/LoginComponent/).